 Best Practices to Include in our Credit and Collections processes include

-- All employees need to understand the mission and objectives of the credit department, so they deliver a consistent message to the customers, and properly represent the “culture” of your organization.
+- All employees need to understand the mission and objectives of the credit department, so they deliver a consistent message to customers and properly represent the “culture” of your organization.
 Just as with customer service, the mission of the credit department has to be to make it easy to do business and to enhance – not get in the way of – the company’s success.

-- Draft a Credit and Collection Policy manual that incorporates the department mission and objectives, credit approval limits, reviews and responsibilities, as well as laying out the collection policy, including impact on credit lines, dates for assignment to agencies, etc.
+- Draft a Credit and Collection Policy manual that incorporates the department mission and objectives, credit approval limits, reviews, and responsibilities, as well as laying out the collection policy, including impact on credit lines, dates for assignment to agencies, etc.

-- Start new customer on-boarding with a fully automated online credit application that captures all the information you need on one step and integrates with your enterprise financial and CRM systems.
+- Start new customer on-boarding with a fully automated online credit application that captures all the information you need in one step and integrates with your enterprise financial and CRM systems.
 A best-in-class system will be automated “end-to-end”, eliminating the dozens of manual tasks and hand-offs, emails, faxes, off-line agreements, etc., and can save you over 80% of the labor and slash processing from many days to hours.

 - Make sure that your processes are flexible and do not get in the way of on-time payment.
 For example, do you offer options of credit card, ACH and have you considered cash discounts (enforced) for early payment?

 - Examine the causes of invoice payment delays and disputes, as they often have their root-causes embedded in your own operations.

 - Make sure that your customers know who to contact with customer service or payment problems.
 They should have a single point of contact if possible, who has immediate access to the customer records, using an on-line CRM or enterprise system that has all records of business and contacts.